Ci303/foo_vis_milk2_dx11-milkdrop2-fixes/README.md

 - Single left click can toggle play/pause when **Enable single-click play/pause** is turned on.
 - To avoid accidental pauses, the first click after focus is regained or after the context menu closes only arms MilkDrop and shows `Click Again for Play/Pause`.
 - Double click still toggles fullscreen.
-- When single-click play/pause is enabled, MilkDrop shows a short `Playing` or `Paused` overlay using the current animated song-title font settings.
+- When single-click play/pause is enabled, MilkDrop shows a short `Paused` overlay using the current animated song-title font settings.
 - The play/pause overlay uses the same center animated text path as track-title animations and temporarily prevents the automatic track title from overwriting it.

 ### 7. Preset blacklist